nazunalika/linux-guide-and-hints/source/centos/sysadmin.rst

 You will need to do the following:

-1) Setup JBoss Wiki on your app servers
+1) Setup JBoss/Wildfly Wiki on your app servers
 2) Setup apache to forward requests to your tomcat servers for the wiki
 3) Do this as a VirtualHost configuration with the ServerName as "wiki.domain.tld", replacing "domain.tld" with your domain
 4) Set a ServerAlias as wiki